Visa Process for Selected Countries

 The information below is intended to supplement the student visa requirements and application information provided by the countries below.
 The advice reflects our “best and most up-to-date understanding” of the student visa process, but this process often changes and sometimes varies by consulate, e.g. the Boston Italian consulate versus the New York Italian consulate.
 Be sure to confirm these instructions on the consulate’s official web pages for visas and/or with your program provider.
 You find these instructions by going to the web pages of your study abroad country’s embassy in Washington.
 Consult the Directory of embassies.
 Once on the embassy website, click on its entry for: Consular Services, Visas, or Consulates.
 (Be sure to check that if as a Bates student you are eligible to apply for a visa through the relevant Boston consulate)

 - Have your passport, your Confirmation of Enrollment number, and a credit card.
 Your university will issue your Certificate of Enrollment (COE) number once you have paid your tuition.
-Some universities will issue the COE with a partial tuition payment.
+Some universities will issue the COE with a partial tuition payment; check with your university’s international office.

 - You will receive the visa approval e-mail within several days